Yamen-Malik/Path-Finding/README.md

 ====================
 About the project
 -----------------
-This project is all about implementing the popular path finding algorithms

-In this project I wanted to write the code by my own so I have not looked at any online implementation
+In this project I challenged myself to learn and implement the most popular path-finding algorithms without looking at any online implementation,
-I have just looked at the theory of the path finding algorithms
+I have just looked at the theory of the path finding algorithms.

-**Note**: My code isn't the most efficient, if you want to use a proper path finding algorithm look it up online
+**Note**: My code isn't the most efficient, if you want to use a proper path finding algorithm look it up online, also python is the best language for these things

 Requirements
 ------------